nbehrnd/datawarrior_saturate_Murcko_scaffolds/README.md

 # Background

 The Bemis-Murcko scaffold<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> provided by `DataWarrior`<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>
 retains information about bond order and chirality.
-There are instances where retaining only information about which atoms are connected with each other, but not their bond order is desired.
-This corresponds to the assumption 'there are only single bonds'.
-`DataWarrior` equally offers the export of Bemis-Murcko skeleton, however this simplifies e.g. the scaffold about an imidazole into one of cyclopentane.
+Sometimes, however, it suffices to retain only which atoms are connected with each other.
+This corresponds to the assumption «there are only single bonds».  `DataWarrior` equally offers the export of Bemis-Murcko skeleton, however this simplifies e.g. the scaffold about an imidazole into one of cyclopentane.

 ![img](./pattern.png)